Liberty vs. Army NCAA Football Odds, Plays and Insights | November 27, 2021

 - Army has five wins against the spread in 10 games this year.

-- Army is 4-4 against the spread and 7-1 overall when the team puts up more than 20.8 points.
+- Army is 4-4 against the spread and 7-1 overall when the team notches more than 20.8 points.

-- In games that Army totals more than 314.7 yards, the team is 4-4 against the spread and 7-1 overall.
+- When Army piles up more than 314.7 yards, the team is 4-4 against the spread and 7-1 overall.

-- The Black Knights have eight giveaways this season, while the Flames have 10 takeaways .
+- The Black Knights have turned the ball over eight times, two fewer times than the Flames have forced turnovers (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.